 - To get the best price, seek competing offers.
 You can shop alternatives by reaching out to top cash home buyers in your area or using a free cash offer comparison service like Clever Offers.

-Opendoor vs. similar companies
+Opendoor vs. alternatives

 Opendoor vs. Offerpad